Maxima of long memory stationary symmetric $\alpha$-stable processes, and self-similar processes with stationary max-increments: A functional limit theorem for partial maxima

 Define

 The sequence $(b_n)$ is known to play an important role in the rate of growth of partial maxima of an $\alpha$-stable process of the type \eqref{e:underlying.proc}.
 It also turns out to be a proper normalizing sequence for our functional limit theorem.
-In \cite{samorodnitsky:2004a} it was shown that, for a canonical kernel (\ref{e:general.rosinski}), if the map $T$ is conservative, then the sequence $(b_n)$ grows at a rate strictly slower than $n^{1/\alpha}$.
-The extra assumptions imposed in this paper will guarantee a more precise statement: $(b_n) \in RV_{\beta/\alpha}$.
-Specifically,
+In Samorodnitsky \cite{samorodnitsky:2004a} it was shown that, for a canonical kernel (\ref{e:general.rosinski}), if the map $T$ is conservative, then the sequence $(b_n)$ grows at a rate strictly slower than $n^{1/\alpha}$.
+The extra assumptions imposed in the current paper will guarantee a more precise statement.
+We will prove that, in fact, $(b_n) \in RV_{\beta/\alpha}$ and, more specifically,

 (where $(w_n)$ is the wandering sequence).
 This fact has an interesting message, because it explicitly shows that the rate of growth of the partial maxima is determined both by the heaviness of the marginal tails (through $\alpha$) and by the length of memory (through $\beta$).
+Such a precise measure of the length of memory is not present in Samorodnitsky \cite{samorodnitsky:2004a}.

-In contrast, if the map $T$ has a non-trivial dissipative component, then the sequence $(b_n)$ grows at the rate $n^{1/\alpha} $, and so do the partial maxima of a stationary \SaS\ process; see \cite{samorodnitsky:2004a}.
+In contrast, if the map $T$ has a nontrivial dissipative component, then the sequence $(b_n)$ grows at the rate $n^{1/\alpha} $, and so do the partial maxima of the stationary \SaS\ process; see Samorodnitsky~\cite{samorodnitsky:2004a}.
 This is the limiting case of the setup in the present paper, as $\beta$ gets closer to $1$.
 Intuitively, the smaller is $\beta$, the longer is the memory in the process.

-The functional limit theorem in Theorem \ref{t:main.max} below involves weak convergence in the space $D[0,\infty)$ equipped with two different topologies, the Skorohod $J_1$-topology and the Skorohod $M_1$-topology, introduced in \cite{skorohod:1956}.
-The details could be found, for instance, in \cite{billingsley:1999} (for the $J_1$-topology), and in \cite{whitt:2002} (for the $M_1$-topology).
-See Remark \ref{rk:topologies}.
+The basic idea in the proof of our main result, Theorem \ref{t:main.max} below, is similar to the idea in the proof of Theorems 3.1 and 4.1 in Samorodnitsky \cite{samorodnitsky:2004a} and is based on a Poisson representation of the process and a ``single jump'' property; see Remark \ref{rk:other.beta}.

 We recall the tail constant of an $\alpha$-stable random variable given by